David-Bradbury/programming-project/README.md

-# Programming Project in .NET
+# EasyWalk Dog Walking in .NET
 This repository is a group assignment submission for RMIT- Programming Project course.
 Any plagarism will be reported.

 ## Summary
-The CC Route Planner is a specialised web application designed to facilitate travel planning between NSW's Central Coast and Sydney.
-Utilising the Google Maps API, it accurately calculates travel times, accounting for traffic, between Kariong (Central Coast) and Sydney CBD.
-Key features include the following:
-- User login
-- User Registration
-- User Index Page
-- Average travel time for current day
-- Average travel time for previous day
-- A list of recent estimated trip durations calculated every half an hour.
+Easywalk is a dog walking service which provides registered users with the ability to book their dogs in for walks with registered dog walkers.
+It provides metrics for attributes of dogs so that dogs can be matched with apropriate walkers.
+The application was built by a team of 6 students over a 12 week study period.

-The site was originally hosted on Azure cloud services utilizing an Azure database
+The site was originally hosted on Azure cloud services, utilizing an Azure database.